Cheapest fixed rate gas tariff for UK homes — July 2026

 Estimated annual cost:

-Even though Tariff 1 has the lower unit rate, Tariff 2 is cheaper overall because the standing charge is lower.
+Even though Fix 1 has the lower unit rate, Fix 2 is marginally cheaper overall because the standing charge is lower — the gap widens the less gas you use.

 Scenario B: Higher-usage family home (regular heating)